avalon60/ctk_theme_builder/docs/control-panel.md

 #### Sync Modes

-The Sync Modes operates against the displayed colour properties, which you have currently selected via the *Filter View*, and which show in the *Colour Mappings* region.
+The Sync Modes button, operates against the displayed colour properties, which you have currently selected via the *Filter View*, and which are shown in the *Colour Mappings* region.
 It's effect is to copy the colour properties to the complementary appearance mode.
 For example, if you have *Dark Mode* selected, the colour properties will be copied over to the *Light Mode* property counter-parts.

 This operation does not include the Theme Palette properties.